r4d1n/photographyistechnology/_drafts/worthless-degree.md

 All of the skills that I listed above will make you better at any job; they develop a person’s ability to work in an organization with other people.

 However, part of the deal with a liberal arts degree is postponing or foregoing more precise specialization.
+I am a solid technical person who enjoys working with computers, but I will never do research or design GPUs.
-Many students with degrees in a hard science do not actually go on to work in those fields at all.
+Many students with degrees in a hard science do not go on to work in those fields at all.
-But when tuition might require a mortgage, it is harder to argue that college is a fantastic opportunity for your mind to mature while you develop a rich inner world and contemplate lofty notions of truth, justice, and love before you figure out what you really want to do.
+But when tuition might require a mortgage, it is harder to argue that college is a fantastic opportunity for your mind to mature while you develop a rich inner world and contemplate lofty notions of truth, ethics, and love while you start to figure out what you really want to be.
 Most graduate school isn’t free either.

 When I started college I wanted to make movies, and even after I graduated my plan was to pursue a technical film career.
 I tried it for a little while and then changed my mind.
-I realized that the kind of artistic labor that makes me most satisfied will never be the way I support myself.
+I realized that the kind of artistic labor that makes me happiest will never be the way I support myself.
-It took time and patience to figure out how I could do the things that give me meaning while sustaining myself in a line of work I enjoy.
+It took time and patience to figure out how I could do the things that give me meaning while sustaining myself doing satisfying work.
 A lot of people don't ever have that.

-Now that I have found work I like, I sometimes wish that I had explored a broader range of possible careers earlier on.
+I sometimes wish that I had explored a broader range of possible careers earlier on.
 There are classes that I took that I think were not worthwhile, and others that I wish I had taken instead.
 I have a lot to learn on my own now.
 This is not easy, but it is a challenge that my undergraduate work equipped me to take on.
 It will only be a few very specialized individuals who work for the next fifty years in a single field.
 I empathize with parents who want to see a straightforward path for their offspring to prosper, even though I think they are deluding themselves if they think any major will certify their child’s happy future.
 But college costs a lot of money.
 An unreasonable amount.

 Aside from my coursework, I devoted the bulk of my time and energy as a student to photography and filmmaking.
-Arts education also gets a lot of flack for how pointless it is, so I want to briefly mention the very practical things I have learned from cultivating a serious artmaking practice and working on film sets, even though liberal arts is not art school and my university did not offer many technically oriented art or film classes.
+Arts education also gets a lot of flack for how pointless it is, so I want to briefly mention the very practical things I have learned from cultivating an art practice and working on film sets.
+Liberal arts is not art school, so my university did not offer many technically oriented art or film classes.
+There was a lot of learning as we went along.
-The hands on experiences I had of making art, both on my own and in teams with other people, were an invaluable part of my education that cannot be quantified.
+The hands on experiences I had of making art, both on my own and in teams with other people, were an invaluable part of my education.
 I learned:

 1. How to give and receive critical feedback.
-2. How to clarify a vision, execute it, and adapt when unforeseen complications arise while carrying out a plan.
+2. How to execute it a vision and adapt when unforeseen complications arise while carrying out a plan (alone and in collaboration with others).
-3. How to do things I am not innately good at and learn from mistakes made in the process.
+3. How to do things I am not innately good at.
+4. How to iterate and learn from my mistakes.
-4. How to work with mentors.
+5. How to work with mentors.

-Again, these are not skills that are exclusively the domain of school and they do not fit on a resume, but I think it takes a failure of imagination to disregard them.
+Again, these skills are not the exclusive domain of school and they do not fit on a resume, but I think it takes a failure of imagination to disregard them.

-There is a utopian quality to small campuses and to the whole concept of a semi-secluded environment for enlightened learning and creative exploration.
+There is a utopian quality to small campuses and to the whole concept of a secluded environment for enlightened learning and creative exploration.
 Like I said, I'm blessed.
 But I am starting to realize that maybe utopia doesn't scale.
 Studying literature in depth was once an elite pursuit and perhaps the postwar spread of humanities degrees as a part of upward mobility was part of an exceptional period and not a new norm.
 Maybe this kind of education isn't for everyone.
 Students have to be driven, imaginative, and entrepreneurial if they are to effectively translate the raw intellectual workout of liberal arts school into applied success in their real lives.
 And it still costs too damn much.